March 3, 2025

 Chemicals are present in every home.
 They’re often undetectable, but many can give off odors.
 Common sources include cooking, cleaning products, furniture, flooring and building materials.
 In addition, thousands of chemicals generated either indoors or outdoors can make their way into the home through the ventilation system or when people enter or exit.
 The vast majority are harmless, but some in high concentrations can cause health issues in people with sensitivities.

 Air cleaners are made to remove many of these chemicals.
 But as with viruses, bacteria and mold, there was no uniform standard by which to test air cleaners’ removal of chemicals.
-Consumers who bought air cleaners to reduce chemical odors had to rely on manufacturers’ claims, and each manufacturer had different ways of testing.
-Consumers will soon have a way to easily compare models, as after three years of research and development, AHAM has published AHAM AC-4-2022, which will serve as an industry-wide standard to test air cleaners for chemical removal.
-Soon, air cleaners that complete chemical testing through AHAM’s Air Cleaner Certification Program will be assigned a numerical rating, c-CADR, for their ability to reduce chemicals in a given room size.
+That changed when AHAM published AHAM AC-4-2022, which will serve as an industry-wide standard to test air cleaners for chemical removal.
+Air cleaners that complete chemical testing through AHAM’s Air Cleaner Certification Program will eventually be assigned a numerical rating, c-CADR, for their ability to reduce chemicals in a given room size.

 From pollutants you can see, like pollen and dust, to those invisible to the naked eye, air cleaners have evolved into the centerpiece appliance for anyone who wants cleaner indoor air where they live, work or learn.